nixcloud/nixcloud-webservices/documentation/nixcloud.reverse-proxy.md

 The `nixcloud.reverse-proxy` acts as an intermediary to allow multiple webservices to run from the same IP address(es) using the same ports, and mapping these on the same or different domain names.

+`nixcloud.reverse-proxy` fully implements `security.acme` certificate handling and transparently handles TLS contexts for the inner webservices.

+Note: Domains will have a 'ncws-' prefix which helps to isolate certifictes to certain domains.

 See also [../README.md](../README.md).

 # Using